mithril-security/blindai/README.md

 The model in the GPT2 example had already been loaded by us, but BlindAI also allows you to upload your own models to our managed Cloud solution.

+You can find a [Colab notebook](https://colab.research.google.com/drive/1c8pBM5gN5zL_AT0s4kBZjEGdivWW3hSt?usp=sharing) showing how to deploy and query a ResNet18 on BlindAI.

 To be able to upload your model to our Cloud, you will need to [first register](https://cloud.mithrilsecurity.io/) to get an API key.

 Once you have the API key, you just have to provide it to our backend.